ramonsaraiva/vrising-pvp/README.md

   - `.worker` - sets your blood to worker 100%
   - `.creature` - sets your blood to creature 100%
   - `.brute` - sets your blood to brute 100%
-- `.weapons` - adds a kit t8 weapons
+- `.weapons` - adds a kit of t8 weapons

 ### Respawn in same position